The Psygaia Framework

 The Psygaia Framework opens several directions for future research and practice.
 These are not predictions.
 Rather, they are invitations.

 Nature-based research.
 Preliminary evidence suggests that psychedelic experiences in natural settings produce stronger and more lasting increases in nature-relatedness than those in clinical environments.
 Future research should examine this directly, comparing outcomes across settings and isolating what natural contexts uniquely contribute.
-Psygaia predicts that richer ecological contexts will amplify ecological attunement.
+Psygaia predicts that richer ecological contexts will amplify relational attunement.

 Longitudinal studies.
 Most current research tracks outcomes over weeks or months.
 We need to understand what happens over years — whether relational insights consolidate into lasting change, or attenuate as people return to disconnected cultural environments.
 Integration matters as much as the experience itself.